We absolutely can’t thank you enough.

 When a dangerous drug injury stems from the negligent actions of a medical professional, a medical malpractice claim could be the way to secure compensation for your injury.
 These include situations in which:

-- Your doctor prescribes the wrong medication, or the incorrect dosage or a medication, or you are given the wrong medication or dosage in a hospital or other healthcare facility.
+- Your doctor prescribes the wrong medication or the incorrect dosage of a medication, or you are given the wrong medication or dosage in a hospital or other healthcare facility.

-- The medication you are given causes a bad reaction with other medications you are taking, and the doctor, pharmacist and/or other medical providers failed to check for such interactions.
+- The medication you have given causes a bad reaction with other medications you are taking, and the doctor, pharmacist, and/or other medical providers failed to check for such interactions.

 - The pharmacy makes a mistake when filling your prescription